 Step 8: Have Fun

 After all that hard work it’s time to let your hair down and enjoy yourself.
 You’re a hen party planning goddess so soak up all the compliments coming your way – you deserve them!
-And don’t worry, if you get stuck during the trip, My Swft is just a message away and our in-destination concierge service has your back.
+And don’t worry, if you get stuck during the trip, packed is just a message away and our in-destination concierge service has your back.

 Planning a hen do is a HUGE challenge but with the help of our personal travel planners, you will deal with it like a pro.
 Feel the stress lift away as we provide you with bespoke packages that are sure to have the girls fawning over your party planning prowess.
 Hen do?
 Handled.